Edge Coupler¶

 Progress: 100%

-By introducing the index matching region, we are able to increase the coupling efficiency by 1 dB, as well as reduce the return losses to less than -30 dB.
+By introducing the index matching region, we are able to increase the coupling efficiency by almost 1 dB, as well as reduce the reflections to less than -35 dB.
 From this point, we could further characterize how the position and angular alignment of the fiber affects the insertion and return losses.

 Another interesting possibility is to use an angled taper to minimize return losses, which is critical in some applications and offers us the opportunity to demonstrate angled waveguide and Gaussian ports.

 We will begin by creating a parametric function that allows us to create an angled edge coupler.
-At the output of the edge coupler, we will create an angled port.
+At the output of the edge coupler, we will create an angled waveguide.
+A small bend is also added to guarantee a grid_aligned port.

 [14]: